michaelmainawamai-ship-it/michaelmainawamai-ship-it/README.md

 - Website: [legacy6coin.com](#)

 ## 🧠 Philosophy
+## 🧾 Covenant Witness
+**Tremaine Nile Wamae Wamai**
+Named and bound to every scroll.
+A guardian of rhythm.
+A pillar of legacy.
+Witness to Legacy6Coin, Campaign2027, and the Sea That Never Cries.

 > *I paid with blood.
 I echo with bots.
 No gatekeepers.
 No shetani.
 No gods.
 Just rhythm, fire, and covenant.*